The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Conclusion

 \section{Conclusion}

 The significance of comprehensive perinatal care cannot be overstated, as it plays a pivotal role in mitigating risks associated with perinatal mind-body duality issues, fostering a positive environment that promotes healthy development of the parent(s), the child, and the long-term stability of the family unit.
 We explored iterative co-design of AI-powered parental wellbeing support with NurtureBot, engaging users through ARC sessions, where they were not only able to prioritise key issues but also contribute to the redesign of user-LLM interactions, for improved user comprehension, control, and task outcomes.
-The resulting interaction layer significantly improved the user experience across versions, suggesting that AI-driven systems can better align with real-world needs by empowering users to shape their interactions, making AI tools more effective and widely adopted in wellbeing and personalised support contexts.
+The resulting interaction layer significantly improved the user experience across versions, suggesting that AI-driven systems can better align with real-world needs by empowering users to shape their design.
 By prioritising the human experience, AI tools can not only enhance wellbeing but also foster stronger, more resilient communities and create scalable, long-lasting solutions to meet diverse real-world needs.

+\begin{acks} We express our sincere gratitude to all the parents who participated in our study, with special thanks to the 32 parents who proactively contributed to the co-design of NurtureBot.
+Your insights and dedication were invaluable in shaping this project.
+We also extend our heartfelt thanks to the children's organisation, Committee For Children, for generously sharing their wealth of knowledge and resources from the Nurture project.
+This research is supported by UKRI Future Leaders Fellowship (MR/T041897/1).